redhat-developer/vscode-extension-tester/README.md

 [![Build Status](https://travis-ci.com/redhat-developer/vscode-extension-tester.svg?branch=master)](https://travis-ci.com/redhat-developer/vscode-extension-tester)

+# Breaking news
+**3.0.0 contains an error that prevents it from being compiled without the native module.
+3.0.1 fixes this, but native handlers are no longer part of the main API.
+You will need to import the native handling classes directly from vscode-extension-tester-native.**
+Sorry about that.

 # vscode-extension-tester

 VSCode Extension Tester is a package designed to help you run UI tests for your VS Code extensions using [selenium-webdriver](https://www.npmjs.com/package/selenium-webdriver).